 - Identification of novel biomarkers of hepatic steatosis and inflammation.

-- Examining IDOL as a novel therapeutic target to attenuate lipotoxicity with implications for cardiomyopathy, ischaemic heart disease and skeletal muscle insulin resistance.
+- Examining IDOL as a novel therapeutic target to attenuate cardiac lipotoxicity with implications for cardiomyopathy, ischaemia reperfusion injury.

 - Understanding the importance of cholesterol in the regulation of hepatic glucose metabolism.